On-Line Learning Opportunities

 Provided by the CDC, you will find valuable training guidelines and safety tips for patients, caregivers, and healthcare providers, to reduce risks associated with necessary injections.

-The Community Technical Assistance Center of New York (CTAC) and the Managed Care Technical Assistance Center of New York (MCTAC) are a training, consultation, and educational resource center serving all behavioral health agencies in NYS which help agencies implement evidence-based practices, address changes in regulations and overall healthcare reforms.
+The Community Technical Assistance Center of New York (CTAC) and the Managed Care Technical Assistance Center of New York (MCTAC), the CTAC-MCTAC Self-Learning Center is a training, consultation, and educational resource center serving all behavioral health agencies in NYS which help agencies implement evidence-based practices, address changes in regulations and overall healthcare reforms.
 You must register to access current offerings.
-View instructions to register here.
+View instructions to register here MCTAC and CTAC Registration.

-Northeastern University School Health Academy- Online Programs- Learn at your own pace and in your own time!
+North Eastern University School Health Academy (NEUSHA) NEUSHA Online Programs - Learn at your own pace and in your own time!

 SCHOOL HEALTH SERVICES